-Most of the recommendations fall into an intermediate category of partial implementation:

-- Holding security officials accountable for abuses (recommendations No. 2 and No. 7).
-There appears to be agreement that the government has shielded highranking officials from prosecution. - Referral of all cases of security personnel who committed major abuses to the public prosecutor for subsequent prosecution.
-In March 2013, two police officers were sentenced to 10 years in prison for fatally beating protesters in 2011.
-In July 2013, the government appointed Nawaf al-Maawdah as the Ministry of Interior Ombudsman to examine complaints filed against security personnel for causing death or physical harm.
-In May 2014, the Ombudsman's officie issued its first report, stating that 45 Ministry personnel had been referred for prosecution by various courts.20 - Establishment of new procedures to record interrogations of detainees (No. 13). - Integrating Shiites into the security services (No. 11).
-On September 17, 2012, the government announced hiring of 500 police cadets "representing all communities in Bahrain"-in an effort to address this recommendation. - Reinstatement of fired workers, public sector employees, and students (No. 18, No. 19, and No. 20).
-According to the government, almost all of the over 2,500 http://ombudsman.bh/mcms-store/pdf/610-First%20Annual%20Report%20%202013-2014-2812251.pdf? utm_source=Project+on+Middle+East+Democracy+-+All+Contacts&utm_campaign=1e97a6b50f-Bahrain Weekly Update Nov 1 2012&utm medium=email&utm term=0 75a06056d7-1e97a6b50f-215946089
+Most of the other recommendations fall into an intermediate category of partial implementation, including: (1) holding security officials accountable for abuses (recommendations No. 2 and No. 7); (2) referral of all cases of security personnel who committed major abuses to the public prosecutor for subsequent prosecution.
+In May 2014, the Ministry of Interior Ombudsman's office, established in July 2013, issued its first report, stating that 45 Ministry personnel had been referred for prosecution by various courts; (3) establishment of new procedures to record interrogations of detainees (No. 13); (4) integrating Shiites into the security services (No. 11); (5) reinstatement of fired workers, public sector employees, and students (No. 18, No. 19, and No. 20).
+According to the government, almost all of the over 2,500 dismissed workers have been reinstated, although Bahraini labor organizations say some cases of dismissed laborers remain unresolved; (6) establishment of a compensation fund for the victims of torture and families of deceased victims (No.16 and No. 17).
+In August 2011, the King announced a "Civil Settlement Initiative" to provide \$25 million to compensate these victims; and (7) the rebuilding of destroyed religious sites (No. 21).
+About 22 of the more than 53 Shiite religious sites demolished by the regime during the course of the uprising have been rebuilt.

-19 http://www.state.gov/j/drl/rls/hrrpt/humanrightsreport/index.htm#wrapper. p.11.

-- dismissed workers have been reinstated, although Bahraini labor organizations say some cases of dismissed laborers remain unresolved. - Establishment of a compensation fund for the victims of torture and families of deceased victims (No.16 and No. 17).
-In August 2011, the King announced the "Civil Settlement Initiative" fund setting aside over \$25 million to compensate these victims. - The rebuilding of destroyed religious sites (No. 21).
-At least 5 of the more than 53 Shiite religious sites demolished by the regime during the course of the uprising have been mostly rebuilt.
-Rebuilding of another 17 sites is in various stages of construction.